mmahdavi88/MATLAB-Codes/README.md

-# MATLAB-Codes for Paper 9186
-# IEEE Latin America Transactions
+- IEEE Latin America Transactions
-# Ppaer Title: Bioenergy and Electric Power Generation from Agricultural Residues in Morocco: Lessons for Brazil
+- Codes for Paper 9186 entitled "Bioenergy and Electric Power Generation from Agricultural Residues in Morocco: Lessons for Brazil"
-# In this file, you can find the MATLAB codes of the paper in Program file, including the data used for simulation.
+In Program file, codes for the paper 9186 have been written in MATLAB that the running of program shows the results in Tables IV and IX.
+These tables show the potential of electric power generation form agricultural biomass in Morocco and Brazil, respectively.